 Interest and Finance Costs.
 Interest and finance costs increased by \$2.5 million or 64%, to \$6.4 million compared to \$3.9 million in 2006.
 The increase is attributable to interest expenses relating to long-term debt outstanding.
-Interest costs in 2007 amounted to \$5.5 million compared to \$3.1 million for the same period in 2006, which resulted from increased long-term debt outstanding during the year, increased average interest rates and increased interest relating to leased property.
+Interest costs in 2007 amounted to \$5.5 million compared to \$3.1 million for the same period in 2006, which resulted from increased long-term debt outstanding the year, increased average interest rates and increased interest relating to leased property.

 Interest Income.
 Interest income increased by \$1.7 million or 170%, to \$2.7 million compared to \$1.0 million in 2006.
-The increase is attributable to increased cash provided by our operating activities and proceeds resulting from our secondary public offerings, which were temporarily invested in bank deposits until being used to
+The increase is attributable to increased cash provided by our operating activities and proceeds resulting from our secondary public offerings, which were temporarily invested in bank deposits until being used to finance new vessel acquisitions.

-Year ended December 31, 2006 compared to the year ended December 31, 2005
+Year Ended December 31, 2006 Compared to the Year Ended December 31, 2005